codetocloudorg/platform-engineering/docs/dagger/dagger-hackathon/README.md

 5️⃣ Dagger agent inspects the issue using smart tools 🔍

 6️⃣ A helpful comment appears on the PR 💬

-Welcome to the Dagger hackathon hosted by the [CNCF](https://community.cncf.io/cloud-native-calgary/) and [Code to Cloud](https://www.codetocloud.io/)!
-By the end of this hack, you will have a good understanding of how to use Dagger and the various use cases it can help support.

 ## 🎯 Expected Outcomes